Maheshwari96/test_repo/README.md

 ##Branching types

-1. Master Branch - changes done in dev can't be automatically made in master
+1. Master Branch - changes done in dev can't be automatically made in master(chnging in git).

 2. Dev Branch - chnging in localmchne